AlexandruDbr/Excel-data-processing-project-python/README.md

 5. Add a new column with the date and month as per file name after column 1

-6. Replace column 1 header name with name "County"
+6. Replace column 1 header with "County"

 7. Change sheet name with date and month of the report